NeilDevelopment/BeepBoopBot/README.md

 # BeepBoopBot
  This bot will help you manage your server efficiently.
+This is a self-hosted bot, we do not host it.

 # Links
 * **[Setting up the bot](https://github.com/NeilDevolopment/UltimateCoreBot/wiki/Setup)**